Looking at a Shareholders’ Agreement

 - 10 shares investor 2 = 9.1%

 Let’s use our example again.
-If investor 1 were given the strongest form of anti-dilution, it would mean that its % share will not drop, not matter what.
-Now if investor 1 has that right then investor 2 would likely also want that compensation.
-That means that in this example they each get 1.2 shares extra.
+If investor 1 were given the strongest form of anti-dilution, it would mean that its % share will not drop, no matter what.
+Now if investor 1 has that right, then investor 2 would likely also want that compensation.
+That means that in this example, they each get 1.2 shares extra.
 The cap table will look like this:

 - 45 shares, co-founder 1 = 40.0%